|

 dolphins (bottlenose, common, dusky, Hector's, risso's, Atlantic and

-Pantropical spotted, spinner, white-sided, N. right whale, amazon river dolphins (also called boto or pink river dolphins), more), manatees, sea otters, seals
+Pantropical spotted, spinner, white-sided, N. right whale, Amazon river dolphins (also called boto or pink river dolphins),

 (great white, silvertip, oceanic white tip, sixgill, sevengill, bull, tiger, great

-and scalloped hammerhead, whale, nurse, epaulette, gray reef, white-tip, blacktip reef, zebra,
+hammerhead, scalloped hammerhead, whale, nurse, epaulette, gray reef,

-galapagos, more), baitballs, tuna, manta rays, stingrays, electric (torpedo) rays, eels,
+galapagos, sandbar, various catsharks, hornsharks, more), baitballs, tuna, manta rays, mobulas, stingrays, electric (torpedo) rays,

 colorful tropical fish, obscure little fishes, endangered Pacific salmon

-(many species), sea horses, sea dragons, pipefish, clownfish, hagfish,
+(many species), paddlefish, sea horses (many species), sea dragons, pipefish, clownfish, hagfish,

 jacks, barracuda, schooling fishes, frogfish, mola molas, blue marlin,

-soft & hard corals, giant clams, sea anemones, squid, nudibranchs,
+soft & hard corals, sponges, giant clams, sea anemones, nudibranchs,

 turtle biologists, shark biologists, giant

-tortoise, marine iguanas, sea snakes, penguins, anacondas, more.
-Topics: Camouflage,
+tortoise, marine iguanas, sea snakes, penguins, anacondas, Komodo dragons,

 Symbiosis, Intertidal zonation, Defense Mechanisms, Mimicry, Eco-tourism,

-Endangered species, Dangerous/ Venomous creatures, Scientists at work,
+Endangered species, Dangerous/ Venomous creatures, larval pelagic life, Scientists at work,

-Ecosystems: Artificial reefs (oil rigs, pier pilings, shipwrecks),
+Ecosystems: Artificial reefs (oil rigs, pier pilings, jetties, shipwrecks,

 coral reefs, kelp forests, intertidal and tide pools, mangroves, sand/mud bottom,